 The MI BOSCOC Executive Committee is made up of the Governance Council Chair, Vice-Chair, Secretary, and Treasurer, and the immediate Past Chair.

 Role and Responsibilities: The MI BOSCOC Executive Committee is responsible for managing the day- to-day work of the MI BOSCOC such as work that involves funding recommendations, the annual CoC Consolidated Application, MI BOSCOC staff oversight, or the development of new policies or products.
 Any action taken by the Executive Committee requires final approval by the Governance Council.
 The Executive Committee does not make final MI BOSCOC-level decisions during their meetings, but provides recommendations to the Governance Council when appropriate, where action may be taken.
+The EC has the responsibility to make spending and contracting decisions

 MI BOSCOC PERFORMANCE AND OUTCOMES COMMITTEE